DrRoach/FormValidation/README.md

 ```

 #### fv-func
-Add some JavaScript code to be ran to which will either return true or a error messsage.
+Add some JavaScript code to be ran to which will either return true or an error message.
 This is useful when you want to make sure a variable has a certain value for example.
 You can also use "this" in a fv-func call to reference the current inputs' value

 Example:
 ```HTML